aftwasiq/aftwasiq.github.io/_posts/2026-05-27-Running-Scrutiny-with-RTEMS.md

 ## Why QEMU?
 Why not SIS?

 SIS (Sparc Instruction Simulator) is a commonly used simulator in RTEMS for the sparc family BSPs.
 I originally planned to run Scrutiny for emulation via this simulator.
 However, the (simulated) firmware was not able to handshake with SIS.
-Using socat I exposed a PTY (psuedo terminal) to SIS, though despite my best efforts I could not get SIS to handshake with the Scrutiny server.
+Using socat I exposed a PTY (pseudo terminal) to SIS, though despite my best efforts I could not get SIS to handshake with the Scrutiny server.

-The bytes the Scrutiny server sends as a DISCOVER request do not get recieved by the simulated firmware and the firmware responds back with garbage (which we assume, but on further research I found that it sends back a frame delimiter).
+The bytes the Scrutiny server sends as a DISCOVER request do not get received by the simulated firmware and the firmware responds back with garbage (which we assume, but on further research I found that it sends back a frame delimiter).

 This may warrant an issue afer or during GSoC in order to fix.
 During the 06/10 meeting, one of my mentors, Gedare, mentioned that due to Scrutiny being an optional debugger, it is fine that it does not work on every single simulator.
 For the time being QEMU + physical hardware should suffice, but I would be happy to work on this as a seperate issue after GSoC.